-The sub-component will finance: (i) site investigations, (ii) community-based and climate-/ disaster risk-informed area planning, (iii) plot or block surveys/re-blocking, and (iv) design, construction and supervision of affordable basic infrastructure and climate adaptation / disaster risk reduction investments in the four participating settlements (Ohlen Mataso, Tokyo, Seaside, and a portion of Anamburu).
-The investments may include collector and local access roads, improved footpaths, drainage, individual household water supply, sanitation, solid waste management, street and security lighting, and land set aside for public facilities and open spaces.
-Works will be carried out using labor-intensive approaches, wherever practical, using local village-based labor to create strong ownership of the improvements and to provide direct income benefits to Port Vila residents, including the unemployed, youth, and women.
+The sub-component will finance: (i) site investigations, (ii) community-based and climate- / disaster risk-informed area planning, (iii) plot or block surveys, and (iv) design, construction and supervision of affordable basic infrastructure and climate adaptation / disaster risk reduction investments in the four participating settlements (Ohlen Mataso, Tokyo, Seaside, and a portion of Anamburu).
+The investments may include collector and local access roads, improved footpaths, drainage, sanitation, solid waste management, street and security lighting, and land set aside for public facilities and open spaces.
+UNELCO water utility is available in all 4 existing settlements, providing potable water.
+All households in the 4 existing settlements have access to potable water thru a shared-cost water meter or their own private water meter (usually the former).
+The cost and complexity of piping water to the door of each household will be explored but is likely prohibitive.
+Contractor-led works will be carried out, where practical, using local labor to create strong ownership of the improvements and to provide direct income benefits to settlement residents, including the unemployed, youth, and women.
+However, it must be noted that while the project can encourage Contractors to engage community members, the project cannot insist upon, or demand the hiring of specific individuals.
+Contractors will therefore be held to a strong code of conduct under a Labour Management Plan (LMP).